 Permanent contraception is methods of sterilisation that prevent pregnancy permanently.
-The procedure for men is a vasectomy and for women it is tubal ligation.
+For people with a penis it is a vasectomy and for people with a uterus it is tubal ligation.

-Sterilisation is becoming more popular in New Zealand for both men and women.
+Sterilisation is becoming more popular in New Zealand.

 A vasectomy or tubal ligation does not protect you or your partner from sexually transmitted infections.

 A vasectomy is a procedure to cut and tie the tubes (vas deferens) that carry the sperm up from the testicles.

 This means that sperm can’t get far along the tubes to mix with the semen.

 People who have had vasectomies still ejaculate and produce semen but since there is no sperm in it, the egg can’t be fertilised.